-Select up to two options under this alternative (B1, B2, or neither) and (C1, C2, or neither).
+Select two options under this alternative (B1 or B2) and (C1, C2 or C3).

 This alternative proposes to modify "Determination of Days Out" in Section 4.2.4.1 of the Atlantic Herring FMP.

 To prevent an early closure of a management area or sub-area, 'days out' specifications may be set during the initial meeting between Section members from Maine, New Hampshire, and Massachusetts or can be set at specific 'days out' meetings or conference calls as necessary.
 The states will annually agree to the start date, the number of 'days out' of the fishery, as well as which consecutive days of the week will have landing restrictions.
 While the start time for the landing restriction may vary by state, the states must implement the landing restriction for the same consecutive days each week.